Kugan1/phonepe-pulse-data-visualization/README.md

 6. Provide at least 10 different dropdown options for users to select different facts and figures to display on the dashboard.

-***Users will be able to access the dashboard from a web browser and easily navigate the different visualizations and facts and figures displayed.
-The dashboard will provide valuable insights and information about the data in the Phonepe pulse Github repository, making it a valuable tool for data analysis and decision-making.
-Overall, the result of this project will be a comprehensive and user-friendly solution for extracting, transforming, and visualizing data from the Phonepe pulse Github repository.***
+***The result of this project will be a comprehensive and user-friendly solution for extracting, transforming, and visualizing data from the Phonepe pulse Github repository.***